Azure/azure-sdk-for-go/sdk/monitor/query/MIGRATION.md

 | | `MetricsClient.NewListDefinitionsPager`  | | `MetricDefinitionsClient.NewListPager` |
 | | `MetricsClient.NewListNamespacesPager`  | | `MetricNamespacesClient.NewListPager` |
 |  | N/A | `azmetrics` | `Client.QueryResources` |

-The `azlogs` module does not contain the `QueryBatch` method.
-To request that functionality, please [file an issue in our github repo][github_issues], so we can prioritize adding it to `azlogs`.

 ## Query Logs